pesobreiro/SLRDropout/README.md

 RQ5.
 What is the accuracy of the machine learning algorithms to predict dropout?
 ```

+# Activity 6 presention feedback
+Consider the identification of type of machine learning algorithms according business area.
+This allows to identify which algorithms are used in each business area to address dropout.

 # Search strategy
 All searches where limited to the time interval between 2000 and 2020.
 Limited to articles in english.
 ## Scopus